reema-2/reactnd-project-myreads-starter/README.md

 │   └── index.html # DO NOT MODIFY
 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
-Contains static HTML right now.
+Contains updateBooks function to update the books that showing in the main page and search page and Browser Router
+    ├── Components
+    │   ├── CurrentlyReading.js # CurrentlyReading Component display the books that currently reading
+    │   ├── Reed.js # Reed Component display the books that reading.
+    │   ├── Search.js # Search Component Contain the updateQuery function to take input value and display list of books that match the input value
-    ├── App.test.js # Used for testing.
+    │   └── WantToRead,js # Want To Read Component display the books that want to read ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg